 \section{Conclusion and Future Work}

-This work surveys and categorizes the occlusion-aware manipulation task.
-It then focuses on the problem of safe object reconstruction in confined space with in-place relocation.
-It proposes a probabilistically complete framework with an efficient algorithm instantiation for a subset of the task.
-The general combinatorial notion of monotonicity is also analyzed.
-Experiments in simulation show that our method attains a high success rate with less computational time and fewer actions than a random and a greedy baseline.
-As the current work focuses on problem formulation and completeness analysis, the optimization of each primitive component is left for future work.
-A more informed search can also optimize the algorithm to reduce the number of actions and submodule calls.
-Furthermore, this work will be integrated with perception primitives for object pose tracking and reconstruction to transfer to real-world platforms.
+This work first provides a classification of occlusion-aware manipulation tasks and then focuses on the safe object reconstruction in confined spaces with in-place rearrangement.
+This work defines the notion of monotonicity for this challenge.
+It proposes a probabilistically complete framework with an efficient algorithm instantiation for monotone instances.
+Experiments in simulation show that the proposed method attains a high success rate with less computational time and fewer actions than a random and a greedy baseline.
+As the current work focuses on a foundational understanding of the domain, the optimization of each primitive component is left for future work.
+A more informed search can also optimize the algorithm to reduce the number of actions needed.
+Furthermore, this work will be integrated with perception primitives for object pose tracking and reconstruction to address real-world platforms.